dzapataHDI/nomemory/Introducing-MockUnits.md

 ### The `list()` method

-Let's say we want to re-use the same generator but this generate `List<Boolean>` values, while keeping the same constraints.
-The List implementation we want to use is `LinkedList`, and it's size is `100`.
+Let's say we want to re-use the same MockUnit<Boolean> but this time we generate a `List<Boolean>` values, while keeping the same constraints.
+The List implementation is `LinkedList`, and it's size is `100`:

-All we need to is to make use of the `list` method of the `RandUnit<T>` interface:

 ```java
 MockUnit<Boolean> boolUnit = mock.bools().probability(35.50);
 List<Boolean> list = boolUnit.list(LinkedList.class, 100).val();
 ```

-The `list` method will return a new `RandUnit` but this type the returning type will be `RandUnit<List<Boolean>>`.
+The `list` method will return a new `RandUnit` but this time the returning type will be `RandUnit<List<Boolean>>`.
 It might look a little bit confusing but we can re-write the above code like this:

 ```java
 MockUnit<Boolean> boolUnit = mock.bools().probability(35.50);